ssmid/pewinput/README.md

 A python library to emulate input devices such as keyboard, mouse or joystick via the uinput linux kernel module.

+Motivation was the malfunction of mouse input in python-uinput with newer kernel versions.

 GitHub: https://github.com/ssmid/pewinput

 ## Example